NishantkSingh0/Resume-Builder/README.md

 ## This project helped us:

 * Understand real-world challenges in resume building.

-* Implement AI-powered text generation for professional descriptions.

 * Work collaboratively as a team to develop an efficient solution.
 * Improve UI/UX design skills for better user engagement.

 # 📢 Have Questions?